mcd500/arduino-commandliners/README.md

 ## Prerequisites <a id="Prerequisites"></a>

-*  Arduino IDE which comes with Arduino IDE for programming AVR
+*  Arduino core libraries which comes with Arduino IDE
 *  SparkFun Arduino Boards Addon Files
 *  Arduino_Core_STM32 for programming STM32
 *  Devlopment tools, gcc and etc for the cpu